mggg/VoteKit/docs/user/install.rst

 - Python 3.11
 - Python 3.12

-If you do not have one of these versions installed on you machine, we recommend that you go to the
+If you do not have one of these versions installed on your machine, we recommend that you go to the
 `Python website <https://www.python.org/downloads/>`_ and download the installer for one of these versions.
 [1]_